 Most people have seen someone take a nasty spill on slippery winter ground.
 You may have even been the victim of it yourself.
-Whether it’s some unsuspecting, nearly invisible ice on your front porch steps, or that deceitful greasy floor surface near an entrance to the outside world that could double as a hockey rink, the possibilities of winding up on your rear more than your feet this winter seem endless.
+Whether it’s nearly invisible ice on your front porch steps, or that deceitful greasy floor surface near an entrance to the outside world that could double as a hockey rink, the possibilities of winding up on your rear more than your feet this winter seem endless.

 Follow these 10 tips to make sure you’re staying safe when walking around in snowy and icy conditions: